-1 > General Information
+1> General Information

-iA Financial Corporation Inc. (iA Financial Corporation) is a holding company listed on the Toronto Stock Exchange and incorporated under the Business Corporations Act (Quebec). iA Financial Corporation and its subsidiaries (the "Company") offer a wide range of life and health insurance products, savings and retirement plans, mutual funds, securities, auto and home insurance, mortgages, and other financial products and services.
-The Company's products and services are offered on both an individual and group basis and extend throughout Canada and the United States.
+Industrial Alliance Insurance and Financial Services Inc. is a life and health insurance company incorporated under the Business Corporations Act (Quebec), governed by An Act respecting insurance and regulated by the Autorité des marchés financiers (AMF).
+Industrial Alliance Insurance and Financial Services Inc. and its subsidiaries (iA Insurance or the "Company") offer a wide range of life and health insurance products, savings and retirement plans, mutual funds, securities, auto and home insurance, mortgages, and other financial products and services.
+The Company's products and services are offered on both an individual and group basis and extend throughout Canada and to the United States.

-On January 1, 2019, Industrial Alliance Insurance and Financial Services Inc. (iA Insurance) and iA Financial Corporation completed an operation pursuant to which iA Financial Corporation became the holding company that owns all the common shares of iA Insurance by way of a plan of arrangement under the Companies Act (Quebec) and the Business Corporations Act (Quebec) (the "arrangement") (Note 17).
+On January 1, 2019, iA Insurance and iA Financial Corporation Inc. (iA Financial Corporation) completed an operation pursuant to which iA Financial Corporation became the holding company that owns all the common shares of the Company by way of a plan of arrangement under the Companies Act (Quebec) and the Business Corporations Act (Quebec) (the "arrangement") (Note 17).

-The Company's Interim Consolidated Financial Statements are prepared on the basis of International Financial Reporting Standards (IFRS) in accordance with IAS-34 "Interim Financial Reporting", as issued by the International Accounting Standards Board (IASB).
-These Interim Consolidated Financial Statements do not contain all the information required in a complete annual financial statement and should be read in conjunction with the Consolidated Financial Statements for the year ended December 31, 2018, which are included in the 2018 Annual Report of Industrial Alliance Insurance and Financial Services Inc. As a "successor issuer", the significant accounting policies used to prepare these Interim Consolidated Financial Statements are consistent with those found in the 2018 Annual Report of Industrial Alliance Insurance and Financial Services Inc., except for items mentioned in Note 2.
+The Company's Interim Consolidated Financial Statements are prepared on the basis of International Financial Reporting Standards (IFRS) in accordance with IAS-34 "Interim Financial Reporting", issued by the International Accounting Standards Board (IASB).
+These Interim Consolidated Financial Statements do not contain all the information required in a complete annual financial statement and should be read in conjunction with the Consolidated Financial Statements for the year ended December 31, 2018, which are included in the 2018 Annual Report.
+The significant accounting policies used to prepare these Interim Consolidated Financial Statements are consistent with those found in the 2018 Annual Report, except for the items mentioned in Note 2.